-How to Land a Literary Agent: First, Get a Platformby: Paula
+How to Land a Literary Agent: First, Get a Platformby: Penny

 Your voice must be heard.
 There is no greater way to do this than to write a book.
 If you’ve ever given any thought to seriously landing an agent or being published, I’d like to offer a few tips that will speed up the process.